Sergio20f/GSI-hack/README.txt

-# The GSI-hack project for the KCL Space Hackathon
+The GSI-hack project for the KCL Space Hackathon

+(Work in progress)